 The complaint alleges that the District's website is not in compliance with Section 504 and Title II because it is inaccessible to individuals with vision disabilities, print disabilities, physical impairments, and hearing impairments.
-The Complainant used website accessibility checkers (PowerMapper and WAVE) and reported to OCR that the District's Homepage, Learning Elevated for All Parents (LEAP) page, New to Grand Prairie page, Special Education Overview page, and Special Education-Resources for Parents page have accessibility issues for individuals with disabilities.
+The Complainant used website accessibility checkers (PowerMapper and WAVE) and reported to OCR that the certain of the District's web pages have accessibility issues for individuals with disabilities.
 She then provided OCR with a list of errors copied and pasted from the website accessibility checker that she used.